Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

 Consider a set of four positive percentage scores,

 where each $s_k$ denotes the score achieved in a specific CTI performance dimension, and $w_k$ represents its associated weight.
 A minimum floor value of 1 is imposed on the scores to prevent computational instability when evaluating logarithms.
-These \textbf{four dimensions}: quality, enrichment, integration, and operational impact are respectively mapped to the vector
+The four dimensions, quality, enrichment, integration, and operational impact, are respectively mapped to the vector

-This paper introduces the \emph{\textbf{Threat Intelligence Effectiveness Index}} (TIEI), which is defined as the weighted geometric mean of these four components:
+This paper introduces the \emph{Threat Intelligence Effectiveness Index} (TIEI), which is defined as the weighted geometric mean of these four components:

 This formulation offers several advantages.
-First, the geometric mean is sensitive to low-performing dimensions, a property that reinforces the "weakest link" principle in complex systems.
-Second, it is scale-invariant, which makes it well-suited for benchmarking CTI programs across time or between organizations with different maturity levels.
+First, the geometric mean is more sensitive to low-performing dimensions than the arithmetic mean, thereby penalizing unbalanced performance and reducing compensability across dimensions.
+Second, it is normalized, which makes it well-suited for tracking CTI program performance over time within the same organization.
+Cross-organizational comparison is only meaningful when a common scoring standard (including shared weights, targets, and normalization rules) is applied.

-To ensure accuracy, the process of weighting each dimension $w_k$ requires a well-defined approach.
-A multi-stakeholder gathering process is recommended, such as an Analytic Hierarchy Process (AHP) workshop or a budget allocation exercise, to derive these weights in a transparent and reproducible manner.
-Once determined, the weights should remain fixed for the duration of the year to ensure temporal consistency and comparability across reporting periods.
-This approach allows organizations to adjust their strategic priorities annually while maintaining measurement integrity throughout a given cycle.
+Weighting each dimension $w_k$ requires a well-defined approach.
+A multi-stakeholder elicitation process is recommended, such as an Analytic Hierarchy Process (AHP) workshop or a budget allocation exercise, to derive these weights in a transparent and reproducible manner.
+The complete scoring specification, weights, targets, and normalization rules, should remain fixed throughout a longitudinal series.
+If an annual review changes that specification, prior scores should be recomputed from the retained raw data under the new rules.
+Where full restatement is not possible, the organization should calculate both versions for at least one overlap period, report the resulting bridge, and mark a structural break rather than treating the two series as directly comparable.

-A known limitation of the geometric mean is its collapse to zero in the presence of zero-valued components; if any $s_k = 0$, then $\mathrm{TIEI} = 0$.
-To mitigate this, a default floor of 1 is applied to all scores.
-In exceptional cases where a zero score accurately reflects the absence of capability, analysts may consider documenting such scores explicitly outside the core index calculation.
+A known limitation of the geometric mean is its collapse to zero in the presence of zero-valued components: if any raw (unfloored) score were zero, the entire index would vanish regardless of the remaining dimensions.
+This motivates the floor of 1 already imposed on all scores in the definition of $\mathbf{s}$, which guarantees $\mathrm{TIEI} \in [1,100]$.
+In exceptional cases where a raw score of zero accurately reflects the complete absence of a capability, analysts should document this explicitly alongside the index rather than within the core calculation.

-To illustrate the computation of the TIEI, consider a scenario in which the assigned weights are given by: